ShanaFoster/ticket-lifecycle/README.md

 </p>
 <p>

-"The image above shows an open ticket created by an end user regarding an issue employee are experiencing with the online banking system."
+The image above shows an open ticket created by an end user regarding an issue employee are experiencing with the online banking system.
 </p>
 <br />